CompositionalIT/farmer/docs/content/tutorials/multiple-web-apps.md

 1. Use of `[ ]`, which in F# signify a *list* of some data.
 2. Use of `for .. in .. do` syntax to iterate over numbers 1 to 4, assigning each value to `i`.
-3. Creating unique names for each web app using simple string concatentation.
+3. Creating unique names for each web app using simple string concatenation.
 4. An explicit *type annotation* (: IBuilder list).
 Without getting into too much detail, this is needed because F# is somewhat stricter about implicit type conversions than other languages, particularly around list contra/covariance.

 List comprehensions in F# are very powerful.
 You can use this approach with a specific set of names that are themselves a list as well e.g.